MageMCU/Wireless-Communication/Radios/XBee 900/README.md

 - **(3) Arduino Uno sketch**
     - Use the Arduino SPI library to set up the Uno as the master and send and receive API frames to and from the XBee.
 The following is a basci structure for communication. (source: *Google AI*)
 ```
+// CODE HAS YET TO BE TESTED - CHECK SYNTAX

 #include <SPI.h>
 // Define Xbee SPI pins fro Arduino Uno
 const int XBEE_SS_PIN = 10;